 All for the customer: music to our ears

 For ASIC this is the way forward for putting consumer outcomes front and centre in the product design, product distribution, and monitoring and review stages of the product life cycle for financial services.
-Wow, wow, wow.
 Looks like we marketers are being schooled (in detail!) on marketing fundamentals.
-And, by ASIC of all people.
-Astounding, but very welcome of course.

-But far from calling us out on our poor consumer-centric performance, ASIC does point out that if you have good processes in place already, the time and cost of meeting these obligations will be reduced.
-So, they’re giving props to many out there doing the right thing already.
-On the other hand, there’s also a clear assumption that other providers are going to be playing catch-up.
+But far from calling us out on our poor consumer-centric performance, ASIC does point out that if you have good processes in place, the time and cost of meeting these obligations is reduced.
+So, they’ve given props to many out there doing the right thing.
+On the other hand, there’s also a clear assumption that other providers need to play catch-up.

 What does this mean for marketers?

-The bottom line is that you should be involved, somehow, in meeting your company’s product design and distribution obligations.
-And if your compliance and senior leadership team aren’t giving you a seat at the table, here are some questions to consider asking them:
+The bottom line is that you should be involved in meeting your company’s product design and distribution obligations.

 - Are you playing a big enough role in helping your company meet their obligations – given your marketing background and know-how you can help with a lot of what they need to document and prove.